wurthless-elektroniks/pigli360-workbench/misc/ana.md

 ANA is accessible over I2C at address 0x70, same as HANA.

 The ANA has clock generators that weren't used in production as they were too unstable.
-Maybe they could be reenabled and abused.
+~~Maybe they could be reenabled and abused.~~ It looks like they may be disabled at the die level - can't confirm this, but only a subset of registers compared to HANA can be accessed.
+Unless there's a magic "enable the clock generators" register somewhere, I doubt this approach will work.

 | Register | Length | Contents    |
 | -------- | ------ | ----------- |